pwmt/zathura/doc/man/zathurarc.5.rst

 Defines the sandbox mode to use for the seccomp syscall filter.
 Possible values are "none", "normal" and "strict".
 If "none" is used, the sandbox will be disabled.
-The use of "normal" will provide minimal protection and allow normal use of seccomp with support for all features.
+The use of "normal" will provide minimal protection and allow normal use of zathura with support for all features.
 The "strict" mode is a read only sandbox that is intended for viewing documents only.

 * Value type: String